MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ![Diagram showing data centers, availability zones and regions](/azure/reliability/media/availability-zones.png)

+There are two ways to use availability zones within a solution:
+- **Zonal** resources are confined to a specific availability zone.
+- **Zone-redundant** resources are ...
+TODO

 For more information, see [What are Azure regions and availability zones?](/azure/reliability/availability-zones-overview)

 ## How to select a deployment approach